I’ve made a separate page just for search engine optimization, because of all the services I provide it is the most misunderstood.

 If you have a website called booksaboutbananas.com, and another website called janesmith.com, which is Google more likely to show to someone who searches Google for the phrase, “books about bananas”?
 Naturally, Google looks at the url/domain name as a strong indicator of what the entire webpage is about.
 If you get your SEO keyword research done before you even buy your domain name, you can have a big head start in getting found in Google searches.

 Save Time and Money

 Creating the structure of your website and uploading and making the content all take time.
-When you hire me to do SEO, I have to do all of those things over again.
+When you hire me to do SEO, I have to do all of those things over again, that your web developer or copy editor failed to do the first time.
 For example, if all of your photos have names like SDC63927, as they do when generically named by your camera, I need to rename all those photos.
 Either this means going into every photo and changing the name, or I can batch rename them…but this means uploading them all over again.
 If you have me doing SEO all along, I will choose SEO-savvy names when the photos are uploaded the first time.
 This is just one element, but this same thing would affect every part of your site: from the way your file folders are organized to the text of the web pages.
-Why pay a professional to do it twice, when it can all be done most efficiently the first time?
+Why pay two different professionals to do a task, when it can all be done most efficiently the first time?

 Shape Your Content